nitrogeo/nitrogeo/README.md

 ## Projects

 ### 📓 Tesseract
+Your idea inbox.
-An all-in-one workspace for notes, tasks, time, and ideas.
+A truly all-in-one workspace for notes, tasks, time-tracking, and more.
-Designed as a single “home” for your brain.
+The home for your mind.

 ### 🍽 Prism
 A companion app for consuming content intentionally.